 3. Top activity

-Of movies and other online entertainment, gaming is the single largest activity in which millennials engage, with 66 percent playing video games.
+Of movies and other online entertainment, gaming is the single largest activity in which millennials engage, 66 percent playing video games.

 4. Online video